Ashlea Gillon: how are we talking about fat bodies?

 When Dr Ash Gillon (Ngāti Awa, Ngāpuhi, Ngāiterangi) speaks about fatness, it’s never just about the body.
 It’s about systems of oppression and truth.

-Through her groundbreaking PhD thesis at Waipapa Taumata Rau, University of Auckland, Ash invites people to think differently – especially about how society treats fat wāhine Māori.
+For her groundbreaking PhD thesis at Waipapa Taumata Rau, University of Auckland, Ash invited people to think differently – especially about how society treats fat wāhine Māori.

-After 15 years of academic study – a BA in Māori Studies and Sociology, a graduate diploma, and postgraduate diploma in Māori Health, and a masters Public Health – Ash has now graduated with her PhD, pushing the boundaries of fat studies and kaupapa Māori research.
+After 15 years of academic study – a BA in Māori Studies and Sociology, a graduate diploma, and postgraduate diploma in Māori Health, and a masters in Public Health – Ash now has her PhD, pushing the boundaries of fat studies and kaupapa Māori research.

 “Fat Indigenous wāhine are subject to multiple forms of discrimination and intersecting oppressions,” Ash says.
 “Fat wāhine Māori are presented as undeserving, unwell, diseased, undesirable, and unreliable.”